Constructing minimal telescopers for rational functions in three discrete variables: Introduction

+where the right-hand side merely involves single sums and thus the problem is now reduced to finding closed forms of these sums.
+Applying the method of creative telescoping (specialized to the bivariate case) again, one finds that the first single sum is equal to $1/(2(x+2)(2x+3))$, while the second sum admits a first-order linear recurrence equation, which yields the closed form $-1/(2(x + 2)(2x + 3)^2)$.
+A direct calculation confirms that the right-hand side of \eqref{EQ:ctrec} collapses to zero after expansion, that is, $F(x+1) - F(x)=0$.
+Together with the initial value $F(0) = 0$, one then concludes that $\sum_{y=0}^{x}\sum_{z=0}^{x} f(x,y,z) = 0$.

 Over the past two decades, a number of generalizations and refinements of creative telescoping have been developed.
-At the present time reduction-based methods have gained the most support as they are both efficient and have the important feature of being able to find a telescoper for a given function without also computing a corresponding certificate.
-This is desirable in the situation where only the telescoper is of interest and its size is much smaller than the size of the certificate.
-This is often the case, for example, where the right hand side of \eqref{EQ:ct} is known to collapse to zero.
+At the present time the reduction-based approach has gained high support as it is both efficient in practice and has the important feature of being able to find a telescoper for a given function without necessarily computing a corresponding certificate.
+This is desirable in a typical situation where only the telescoper is of interest and its size is much smaller than the size of the certificate.
+Even when a certificate is needed, the approach also allows one to express it as an unnormalized sum so that the summands are concatenated symbolically without actually calculating the sum.
+Such an expression can be more easily specialized at end points of the summation range than the expanded certificate, and thus turns out to be useful in many applications.

-The reduction-based approach was first developed in the differential case for bivariate rational functions~\cite{BCCL2010}, and later generalized to rational functions in several variables~\cite{BLS2013}, to hyperexponential functions~\cite{BCCLX2013}, to algebraic functions~\cite{CKK2016} and to D-finite functions~\cite{CvKK2018,vdHo2017,BCLS2018}.
-In the shift case a reduction-based approach was developed for hypergeometric terms~\cite{CHKL2015,Huan2016} and to multiple binomial sums~\cite{BLS2017} (a subclass of the sums of proper hypergeometric terms).
+The reduction-based approach was first developed in the differential case for bivariate rational functions~\cite{BCCL2010}, and later generalized to rational functions in several variables~\cite{BLS2013}, to hyperexponential functions~\cite{BCCLX2013}, to algebraic functions~\cite{CKK2016} and to D-finite functions~\cite{CvHKK2018,vdHo2021,BCLS2018}.
+In the shift case a reduction-based approach was developed for hypergeometric terms~\cite{CHKL2015,Huan2016} and to multiple binomial sums~\cite{BLS2017} (a subclass of the sums of hypergeometric terms).

 In the case of discrete functions having more than two variables no complete reduction-based creative telescoping algorithm has been known so far.
-The goal of the present paper is to take the first step towards filling the gap, namely to further extend the approach to the trivariate rational case where $f, g, h$ are all rational functions in \eqref{EQ:ct}.
-This is a natural follow up to the recent work~\cite{CHLW2016} which solved the existence problem of telescopers for rational functions in three discrete variables.
+Having such an algorithm would allow us to tackle many multiple summations from applications more efficiently.
+However, it is quite challenging to develop an algorithm once for all.
+As a first step, in the present paper we address the most fundamental case, namely when $f, g, h$ in \eqref{EQ:ct} are all rational functions in $x,y,z$.
+This is also a natural follow up to the recent work~\cite{CHLW2016, CDZ2019, CDWZ2021} on the existence problem of telescopers for rational functions in three variables.